sohwencong/Descriptive-Analytics-Project/README.md

 ![Product_Analysis](viz/Product_Analysis.JPG)

 2a.
 Top 10 Products: Similar to category analysis’ scenario, the product with highest sales, “Runner Shoes” only came in at position 5 for its total profit due to its relatively lower margins.
 “Halter Dress” on the other hand, with the 5 position in sales, raked in the highest profit.<br>
 Some of the top 10 profit products did not even make it to the top 10 sales, such as “DSW Sandals” and “ Samba Soccer Socks”, “Aino Shoes” and “Game Over T-shirt”.
-This was again due to their high profit margins ranging from 23.41% (“Aino Shoes”) to 40.86% (“DSW Sandals”).<br>
+This was again due to their high profit margins ranging from 23.41% (“Aino Shoes”) to 40.86% (“DSW Sandals”).<br><br>
 2b.
 Bottom 10 Products: “US-Master Jeans” were sold at a loss.
 Perhaps the management wanted to clear this product as soon as possible, hence sold them at a loss.<br>
 There were products that appear in both bottom 10 sales and bottom 10 profit, such as “Finnish Swimsuit”, “Basket Vest”, “Summer Shorts”, “Cap”, “Basket Shoes” and “Finnish Sport Blades”.